-Foundations of Genetic Counseling II Course Number: GCFGC 63002 DLECT includes communicating both orally and in writing information about genetic disorders, procedures, laboratory tests, and risks.
+Foundations of Genetic Counseling II Course Number: GCFGC 63002 DLECT

+Course Description: This course is designed to prepare students for their clinical rotations.
+Emphasis will be on learning to effectively communicate a broad spectrum of genetic concepts to patients.
+This includes communicating both orally and in writing information about genetic disorders, procedures, laboratory tests, and risks.
 Students will practice oral presentation skills and develop patient education aids, which they will use in directed role-plays.
 They will build upon the skills obtained in Foundations of Genetic Counseling I and will learn how to facilitate decision making, conduct psychosocial assessments, practice critical thinking, and employ ethical practice in genetic counseling.
 They will also build upon their initial introduction to prenatal, pediatric, adult, cancer, and laboratory practice areas.